dart-lang/test/pkgs/test/doc/architecture.md

 ### Runner

-The [`lib/src/runner`][runner] directory contains the code that's executed when `pub run test` is invoked.
+The [`lib/src/runner`][runner] directory contains the code that's executed when `dart test` is invoked.
 It's in charge of locating test files, loading them, executing them, and communicating their results to the user.
 It's also by far the biggest section.
 For more information on the runner architecture, see [Lifecycle of a Test Run](#lifecycle-of-a-test-suite) below.